bueler/math302/other.md

 ---
 layout: course-page
-title: Other Materials
+title: Codes
 ---

-## Other Materials
+## Codes

-This page has some codes I wrote, categorized by language (Python or Matlab only), but otherwise listed in chronological order.
+This page has some codes I wrote, categorized by language (Matlab/Octave or Python).
+For each language they are listed in chronological order.

-To generate direction fields without programming, try [desmos](https://www.desmos.com/).
-For other languages see the [wikipedia page on slope fields](https://en.wikipedia.org/wiki/Slope_field); it gives easy code in Matlab and Mathematica.

 ### Matlab/Octave Codes